CarCareTruth Score

 The wet boiling point is what you're buying.
 Most DOT 4 fluids sit near 311°F wet, the FMVSS 116 floor.
 SRF's 518°F wet figure stays well above the boil point of water even after the fluid has absorbed enough moisture to be classified as 'wet.'
 For HPDE, time-attack, and pro club racing, this is the difference between a pedal that holds firm session after session and one that goes soft halfway through.
 For a stock daily driver, a quality DOT 4 at one-fifth the price does the same job.

 Yes.
 SRF is a synthetic silicate-ester fluid, glycol-compatible, not silicone.
 Castrol's PDS lists it as meeting FMVSS 116 DOT 3 and DOT 4, which by definition is the chemistry every ABS-equipped vehicle's master cylinder is designed for.
-(The Amazon listing's 'Material: Silicone' specification is wrong.
+(The product listing's 'Material: Silicone' specification is wrong.
 SRF is not DOT 5 silicone.)
 Castrol does not publish a separate ABS/ESC compatibility bulletin, but the DOT 4 label is the inherent statement of compatibility.

 Castrol's PDS sets a maximum service interval of 18 months under street use, to preserve the wet boiling point margin that defines the product.
 Club racers commonly flush before every event or every two events, depending on session length and ambient temperature, because hard track use depresses the wet figure faster than a hygroscopic-only calendar would predict.